home - Electricity

 Bathroom

-If decorative plaster is used for, then the surface should be smooth and even.
+If decorative plaster applied for, then the surface should be smooth even.
 But even on a perfectly flat surface, it is necessary to apply a protective layer of enamel, wax or varnish.
 For decoration, it is worth choosing simpler solutions that will not clutter up the space.
-A relief coating is more suitable for a spacious room.
+The embossed coating is more suitable for a spacious room.

 Preparation and application of Venetian plaster: application video tutorials

 How to make and apply plaster correctly can be seen in the videos, which are widespread on the Internet.
-Let's consider some of the important steps in the painting procedure.
+Let's look at some of the important steps in the painting procedure.

 Before starting work, you should prepare thoroughly.
 Here's what you need: